YottaDB/YDBDoc/GTMAdminOps/gde.rst

 LOCKS
 ++++++++

-The LOCKS command specifies the region into which GT.M maps "local" locks(those with resource names not starting with a caret symbol ^).
+The LOCKS command specifies the region into which YottaDB maps "local" locks(those with resource names not starting with a caret symbol ^).
 GDE maps locks on resource names, starting with a caret symbol, to the database region mapped for the global variable name matching the resource name.

 The format of the LOCKS command is: